Jade-Codes/EduTaskHub/README.md

 ## Features

-- **Homework Distribution:**
+- **Coursework Distribution:**
-  - Teachers can effortlessly create and distribute homework assignments to students.
+  - Teachers can effortlessly create and distribute coursework assignments to students.
   - Assignments can cover various subjects and include detailed instructions.

 - **Efficient Marking:**